-Everything you need to know about the Globe Theatre
+Everything you need to know about Shakespeare’s Globe

-The Globe Theatre is located on the Southbank of the River Thames, in between Blackfriars Bridge and Southwark Bridge.
+Shakespeare’s Globe is located on the Southbank of the River Thames, in between Blackfriars Bridge and Southwark Bridge.
 The nearest tube stations are Blackfriars and Southwark, with London Bridge just a short walk away.

 What was Shakespearean theatre like?